-Remember to tell your jeweller about the inscription so the person doing the repairs will be careful not to damage it by accident.
+Remember to tell your jeweller about the inscription, so the person doing the repairs is careful not to damage it by accident.
 When you get the stone back, check the inscription to make sure you have the same stone.

 Do All Diamonds Have Laser Inscriptions?

 To see if your diamond is laser inscribed, you should check its grading report.
 The inscription details will appear on the certificate.